craigbuckler/livelocalhost/README.md

   1. the application has permission to watch OS files, and
   2. `--reloadservice` is a valid URL path starting `/`.

 The default Server Sent Events service path for hot reloading is `/livelocalhost.service`.
-A client-side script at `/livelocalhost.service.js` is injected into all HTML files which automatically refreshes the browser:
+The server injects a client-side script at `/livelocalhost.service.js` into all HTML files which automatically refreshes the browser:

 * CSS changes are hot reloaded without a full page refresh
 * HTML changes trigger a full page refresh
-* JavaScript changes trigger a full page refresh when `--hotloadJS` is enabled (off by default).
+* JavaScript changes trigger a full page refresh when you enable `--hotloadJS` (off by default).

-You need only change `--reloadservice` when the default path is in use or you want to disable hot reloading (set any value that does not start with `/`).
+You can change `--reloadservice` when its path is in use by another asset.
+Disable hot reloading by setting any value that does not start with `/`.

 ## Watch debouncing

-When a file is changed, LiveLocalhost waits 600ms.
-A hot reload is only triggered if no other files change within that time.
+When a file changes, LiveLocalhost waits 600ms.
+A hot reload triggers if no other files change within that time.

 You can change the delay time using `--watchDebounce`.
-Note that very low settings can make reloading slower.
+Note that low settings can make reloading slower.